RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/rof-quickstart.md

 1. Create a new Redis on Flash database.
 1. Connect to your new database.

-## Step 1: Install Redis Enterprise Software
+## Install Redis Enterprise Software

 ### Bare metal, VM, Cloud instance